 Such cases show that shared finances are not for every couple

 Whatever her husband’s expectations, this woman is under no legal or moral obligation to send a portion of her inheritance to his relatives, particularly when she is firmly opposed to it.
 The real issue is not the in-laws.
-It is the disagreement between husband and wife, and that requires honest communication and, very possibly, professional help.
-A windfall that creates relationship friction can do more damage than good, which is why a family counselor and an attorney may be more useful here than any financial planner.
+It is the disagreement between husband and wife, and that disagreement requires honest communication and, very possibly, professional help.
+A windfall that creates relationship friction can do more damage than good, which is why a family counselor and an attorney may be more useful starting points than any financial planner.

 Setting clear boundaries, both within a marriage and with extended family, is often the most practical way to keep financial decisions from corroding personal relationships.
 Had this couple maintained entirely separate accounts, there would be no tug-of-war over who has a claim on incoming funds.

 From a legal standpoint, the boundaries are frequently clearer than the emotional ones.
 In the vast majority of U.S. states, an inheritance received by one spouse is classified as separate property, belonging solely to the person who received it.
 The critical risk comes from commingling: once inherited funds are deposited into a joint account used for household expenses, a court can treat those funds as marital assets.
-Beyond simple commingling, a process lawyers call transmutation can also convert separate property into marital property.
+A separate legal process, known as transmutation, can also convert separate property into marital property.
 Using inherited money for a down payment on a home titled in both spouses’ names, for example, may be interpreted as a gift to the marriage, permanently changing the money’s legal character.
-The rules also differ by state.
-In community property states such as California, Texas, and Arizona, most marital assets are divided equally in a divorce.
-In equitable distribution states, which make up the majority of the country, courts divide marital property based on what is fair rather than splitting it 50/50.
-Keeping inherited funds in a separate account, in the inheriting spouse’s name alone, is one of the most straightforward ways to preserve their protected status.

 The husband should use his own money to help his parents